 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking SOMAC against the benefits this medicine is expected to have for you.
+Your doctor has weighed the risks of you taking Somac against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.